Utharaswayamvaram: Plot

 It starts with Prakashan, narrating his story to his friend Tony and Dr. Thomas Paul.
-He talks about his father, Sreedhara Kurup, who runs a supermarket.
+He talks about his father, Sreedhara Kurup alias Yamandan Kurup, who runs a supermarket.
 Sreedharan wants him to become an officer but Prakashan's interests lie elsewhere.
 After graduation, he is more interested in the activities of the village arts club than in looking for a job.
 He is in love with a village girl, Uthara alias Ponnu, who is his childhood friend.
 But her rich father, Mahadevan, arranges her marriage with another rich boy.
 The story builds up from here on.

 Prakashan, who works as a driver in Ponnu's house, accompanies her to her friend's house.
 The car breaks down.
 They stay at a lodge, waiting for a mechanic.
 During this, Prakashan's friend Shaji who gets drunk gets upset about Ponnu not realising Prakashan's love, calls a policeman to raid the lodge and catch them, so that her marriage gets called off.
 This happens without Prakashan's knowing.
 When Sreedharan finds this he scolds Prakashan but he reveals the truth to everyone.
 His mother Sharadha believes him but his father refuses to believe it.
 On getting caught and later getting released, Ponnu faces backlash from her greedy relatives and Prakashan from his father.
 In anger, Ponnu decides that she will only marry Prakashan and not the ones her greedy relatives want her to.
 Mahadevan and grandmother support this.

-Prakashan finally marries his dream-girl, but their marriage doesn't last even for a day, when the drunk Shaji accidentally says that he was the reason for the raid.
-A misunderstanding in his statement leads everyone to believe that Prakashan also knew about this.
+Prakashan finally marries Ponnu but their marriage doesn't last even for a day, when the drunk Shaji spoils the reception and accidentally says that about the raid.
+A misunderstanding in his statement leads everyone to believe that Prakashan told Shaji to call the police.
 Prakashan tries to prove his innocence but his efforts prove to be in vain.
 Sreedharan ousts him out of his house without even listening to what he needs to tell him.

 After a year, Prakashan is finally found in a faraway place in Madras.
-Sreedharan requests him to come back as Sharadha waits for him everyday with a lot of hope and says that he can't break his promise to her.
+Sreedharan requests him to come back as Sharadha waits for him every day with a lot of hope and says that he can't break his promise to her.
 But when they come back, Sharadha had already died of her illness.
 This leaves everyone devastated.
 Prakashan, after knowing that Ponnu is getting married, goes to her to bid a final farewell and reveals that he had only one problem that he couldn't prove his innocence to his mother and Ponnu.
 He gives her a bangle, bought with his hard-earned money as her wedding gift, and leaves.